The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 • Ask questions instead of sharing parallels

-• Write your responses in a journal instead of saying them
+• Write your response in a journal and keep it there

 Type 5: The Investigator’s Information Filter

-Your Brain’s Background Process: Analyzing logical consistency and categorizing data
+Your Brain’s Background Process: Analyzing logic and categorizing data

-What You Miss: Emotions contain information that logic can’t capture
+What You Miss: Emotions contain information that logic cannot capture

-The Dead Giveaway: You dismiss feelings as “irrational” or “irrelevant”
+The Dead Giveaway: You label feelings as irrational or irrelevant

 Your 5-Second Challenge: Ask about feelings before facts